ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/Weather-enrichment.md

 To produce the enriched weather-related data, the values of `latitude`, `longitude`, and `time` are passed with API request to OpenWeatherMap.

 Ultimately `ip` parameter (mapped to `user_ipaddress`) is used to obtain latitude and longitude geographical coordinates.
-It is achieved by yet another enrichment, namely `IP lookups enrichment`(IP-lookups-enrichment).
+It is achieved by yet another enrichment, namely [`IP lookups enrichment`](IP-lookups-enrichment).

 The `time` parameter is the `derived_tstamp` value calculated during the common enrichment process.
 To find out more about `derived_tstamp`, please, follow [this link](http://snowplowanalytics.com/blog/2015/09/15/improving-snowplows-understanding-of-time/).